 Include existing users

-Every trigger supports aninclude_existing_users option.
+Every trigger supports an include_existing_users option.
 When enabled at the time of activation, Galantis retroactively enrolls customers who already match the trigger condition — for example, customers who abandoned a checkout before the automation was active, or customers already in a segment when the segment trigger is configured.

 When disabled (default), only events that occur after the automation is activated will enroll customers.